max-codeware/linmeric/index.md

-# Welcome to linmeric page
+# Welcome to linmeric user guide
 ### This page will provide a simple guide to learn how to use this simple command line calculator

 ## Installing linmeric: